sarahdurks/readme-generator/written/README.md

 ### Description 💡 <a name="description"></a>

-It's a readme generator.
+It's a readme generator that uses inquirer prompts.

 ### Installation 💾 <a name="installation"></a>

 Here's how you setup this project:<br />

-download inquirer
+You should download inquirer.

 ### Toolkit 🧰 <a name="toolkit"></a>